 - Route does not cover packages labeled return to sender because the order has been sent back to the retailer.
 Items are returned to sender when a customer provides an invalid or undeliverable address or refuses a delivery.

-- At our discretion, we may cover the claim if the returned item is perishable or if the retailer is unable to reuse it.
+- At our discretion, we may cover the order issue if the returned item is perishable or if the retailer is unable to reuse it.

 - Route covers the customer’s order if the package gets lost in-transit back to the sender.